What Are Poker Agents And What Can You Expect From Them?

 What does a poker agent do?

 Unlike other sports stars, poker players are not usually part of a team.
 Therefore, poker agents don’t need to negotiate club contracts, but there are still plenty of deals and marketing to manage.
 Poker players can be huge celebrities, so managing their endorsements and public image is critical to take their career to the next level.
+Interested in becoming the next big poker player?
+Consider starting your career online, using comparison sites like Viking Casino to help you find the best place to get started.
+And don’t forget, if you make it, you’ll need an agent.

 Here are some of the duties of a poker agent.